Religion in Thailand

+Buddhism is the predominant religion in Thailand.
+It is practised by more than 90% of the total population and is deeply influenced by Hinduism, with most Siamese Thai people revering major Hindu deities in their day to day religious practices.
+The Thai Constitution does not indicate any state religion, but promotes Buddhism, while guaranteeing religious freedom for all Thai citizens.
+Ramakien (the Thai version of Ramayana) is recognised as the country's national epic.

-Buddhism is the largest religion in Thailand, practiced by over 93% of the population.
-Buddhism is the State religion as per the Thai constitution, despite which, it guarantees religious freedom for all Thai citizens, though the king is required by law to be a Theravada Buddhist.
-Many other people, especially among the Isan ethnic group, practice Tai folk religions.
-A significant Muslim population, mostly constituted by Thai Malays, is present especially in the southern regions.
-Thai law officially recognizes five religions: Buddhism, Islam, Hinduism, Sikhism, and Christianity.
+Many other people, especially among the Isan ethnic group, practise Tai folk religions.
+A significant minority Muslim population, mostly constituted by Thai Malays, is present especially in the southern regions.
+According to an Ipsos survey, Christians might be a similarly significant religious minority population (4%).
+It's also reported that 1% prefer not to say and another 1% has no religion.
+Thai law officially recognizes five religions: Buddhism, Islam, Christianity, Hinduism, and Sikhism.

 Demographics

-According to official census data approximate 95% of Thais follow Buddhism.
-However, the religious life of the country is more complex than how it is portrayed by such statistics.
-Of the large Thai Chinese population, most of those who follow Buddhism have been integrated into the dominant Theravada tradition, with only a small minority having retained Chinese Buddhism.
+According to official census data from 2018, approximately 94% of Thais follow Buddhism.
+On the other hand, non-census data from 2023 has put the figure at 90% of Thais being Buddhist.
+The religious life of the country is more complex than how it is portrayed by such statistics.
+Of the large Thai Chinese population, the vast majority of those who follow Buddhism have been shifted into the dominant Theravada tradition, with only a small minority having retained Chinese Buddhism.
 Otherwise, a large part of the Thai Chinese have retained the practice of ethnic Chinese religion, including Taoism, Confucianism and Chinese salvationist religions (such as Yiguandao and the Church of Virtue).
 Despite being practised freely, these religions have no official recognition, and their followers are counted as Theravada Buddhists in statistical studies.
 Also, many Thai and Isan practise their ethnic Tai folk religion.

 Muslims are the second largest religious group in Thailand at 4% to 5% of the population.
-Thailand's southernmost provinces — Pattani, Yala, Narathiwat, Satun, Trang, and part of Songkhla — have large populations of Muslims, consisting of both ethnic Thai and Malay.
+Thailand's southernmost provinces - Pattani, Yala, Narathiwat, Satun, Trang, and part of Songkhla - have large Muslim populations, consisting of both ethnic Thai and Malay.

-Christians, mainly Catholics, represent just over 1% of the population.
-A small but influential community of Sikhs in Thailand and some Hindus, mostly live in the country's cities and are engaged in retail commerce.
+Christians, mainly Catholics, represent about 4% of the population as of 2023.

+A small but influential community of Sikhs and some Hindus, mostly live in the country's cities and are engaged in retail commerce.

 There is also a small Jewish community in Thailand, dating back to the 17th century.

 According to the 2015 Gallup International survey, Thailand was the most religious country of the 65 countries polled, with 94% of Thais identifying as religious.